Let’s Play: It’s not just for fun

-I recently watched an inspiring Ted Talk by Dr. Lois Holzman on the critical importance of play for our human growth at every age.
-She points out that we need playing to get ourselves, our relationships, and our world unstuck.
+Dr. Lois Holzman. a developmental psychologist, points out that play well plays a critical role for our human growth at every age.
+We need playing to get ourselves, our relationships, and our world unstuck.

 As a psychotherapist, working to break out of the roles and identities that keep us stuck inspires me.
 Playing is such a powerful way to do just that.

-Here’s a slice from the last week of playing with my clients:
+Here’s a slice of playing with my clients and friends: